 My Approach

-This may not be a fit if you’re looking for:
+This approach may feel less aligned if you’re hoping for:

 Thoughtful, Skilled Therapy Rooted in Advanced Training

-I bring extensive post-graduate training in Internal Family Systems (IFS) and somatic, nervous-system-informed therapy, modalities often sought out by clients who feel stuck despite previous therapy experiences.
+I bring extensive post-graduate training in Internal Family Systems (IFS), somatic, and nervous-system-informed therapy, modalities often sought by clients who feel stuck despite previous therapy.

 This work is deliberate, attuned, and informed by both ongoing education and close clinical supervision.